 U.S. House panel debates nutrition benefit changes in GOP farm bill proposal

 A sign noting the acceptance of electronic benefit transfer cards that are used by state welfare departments to issue benefits is displayed at a grocery store on December 04, 2019, in Oakland, California.
-Changes to the formula that sets funding levels for the Supplemental Nutrition Assistance Program, or SNAP, is a major point of disagreement in the 2024 farm bill proposed by U.S. House Republicans.
-(Photo by Justin Sullivan/Getty Images)
+Changes to the formula that sets funding levels for the Supplemental Nutrition Assistance Program, or SNAP, are a major point of disagreement in the 2024 farm bill proposed by U.S. House Republicans.
+Photo by Justin Sullivan/Getty Images.

 WASHINGTON — Democrats and Republicans on the U.S. House Agriculture Committee clashed late into the evening Thursday over funding for food and nutrition programs as part of Republicans’ sweeping proposal for the new five-year farm bill.